talkedu/swfree-crud/README.md

 #### Create a New Planet [POST]

-You may create your own planet and if is a real SW planet, will ask another api (swapi.co) how many movies that planet had occurrences and store it too.
+You may create your own planet and if is a real SW planet, will ask another api (https://swapi.co/api/) how many movies that planet had occurrences and store it too.

 + Request (application/json)